 Differences Between White Box Testing and Black Box Testing

 The main difference between White and Black box testing is that in White box testing internal structure is being known to the tester who is going to test the software, while in the Black box the tester checks the software without knowing the inner structure of code or a program.
 Developers carry out White box testing, while Black box testing carries testers.
-Black Box testing starts when Requirement Specifications documents are delivered, but White box testing can begin based on the Detail Design documents.
-Implementation knowledge and programming are not required in Black box testing, while in White box testing they are.
+Black Box testing starts after delivering Requirement Specifications documents, but White box testing can begin based on the Detail Design documents.
+Implementation knowledge and programming are not necessary for Black box testing, while in White box testing they are.
 That is because behaviour testing, functional testing, and close box testing are carried out under Black box testing, while logic testing, structural testing, loop testing, path testing, code coverage testing and open box testing are done under the White box testing.

 Black box testing concentrates on the functionality of a system.
 White box testing focuses on the program code of a system, like structure, conditions, branches, loops, etc. Black box testing means external testing or functional tests, and White box testing means internal testing or structural test.
 The primary goal of Black box testing is to check what functionality is performing by the system under test, while the main aim of White box testing is to check how the system is performing.

 The question arises, which testing method is more important – White box testing or Black box testing?
 Both of them are equally important, depending on their contribution to the level at which they are implemented.
 White box testing is important at the beginning of software development because it can catch defects early in the development stage.
-This method prevents a small problem from becoming a crucial error after the code is integrated into the main system.
-On the other hand, Black box testing ensures that all the different software modules work well together after being integrated.
-One is sure; both testing techniques are required for successful software delivery.
+This method prevents a small problem from becoming a crucial error after integrating the code into the main system.
+On the other hand, Black box testing makes sure that all the different software modules work well together after integration.
+One is sure; both testing techniques are essential for successful software delivery.

 Advantages and Disadvantages